 It’s an interesting idea, and if even remotely true it seems unlikely that, even if a few sailors were knocked around in the process, the United States would have given up on the expansion and perfection of such technology.
 Controlling a device like this would mean Allied aircraft and warships could appear anywhere around the globe at will.
 This would have been priceless at a time when the outcome of World War II was far from certain.

 According to Einstein’s Theory of General Relatively, wormholes are possible.
 Theoretically.
-And since the aim of the Unified Field Theory was to rectify General Relativity with the theory of Electromagnetism, is seems reasonable that this was grounds for serious advancement.
+And since the aim of the Unified Field Theory was to rectify General Relativity with the theory of Electromagnetism, it seems reasonable that this was grounds for serious advancement.

 But it also seems very odd that the United States Military would scrap work on such a device simply because it was too dangerous, and then go on to create the most devastating weapon in the history of the world.
-It seems reasonable that, if they were working on a device capable of teleportation, that either the work continued in secret, or possibly even still continues to this day.
+It seems reasonable that if they were working on a device capable of teleportation, either the work continued in secret, or possibly even still continues to this day.

-The idea of black hole is less compelling.
+The idea of a black hole is less compelling.
 Had the Philadelphia Experiment resulted in the creation of a singularity in the Philadelphia harbor, it too would have ended World War II.
 For all of us.
 Black holes lead nowhere, so the Eldridge, along with the rest of our solar system, would have been crushed into infinitesimal nothingness.

 Philadelphia Experiment Debunked

 Even if we believe that Einstien's theories could have been put into practice, that a ship can be rendered invisible, or that it may even be possible that a ship could teleport from one city to another, more mundane details might ultimately doom the story.